openshift/training/docs/05-infrastructure-nodes.md

 For the purposes of this exercise, though, we'll just scale up our single
 set:

-    oc edit machineset infrastructure-us-west-1b -n openshift-cluster-api
+    oc edit machineset infrastructure-us-west-1b -n openshift-machine-api

 Change the `.spec.replicas` from 1 to 3, and then save/exit the editor.

 You can issue `oc get machineset` to see the change in the desired number of instances, and then `oc get machine` and `oc get node` as before.
-Just don't forget the `-n openshift-cluster-api` or be sure to switch to that namespace with `oc project openshift-cluster-api`.
+Just don't forget the `-n openshift-machine-api` or be sure to switch to that namespace with `oc project openshift-machine-api`.

 ## Extra Credit
+You can use the `oc scale` command to scale a `MachineSet`.

+## Extra Credit
-In the `openshift-cluster-api` project are several `Pods`.
+In the `openshift-machine-api` project are several `Pods`.
 One of them has a name of ` clusterapi-manager-controllers-....`.
 If you use `oc logs` on the various containers in that `Pod`, you will see the various operator bits that actually make the nodes come into existence.